Recycle Utah readies its annual native plant sale

 Also, the state has taken an interest in xeriscaping, according to Karz.

 "If you go down to the Sale Lake airport, you will see they have used all native and drought-tolerant species," she said.
+"It’s an idea that has taken hold, particularly when water conservation has become a hot topic of conversation these days."

 As always, Recycle Utah will team with Wildland Nursery, which is located in St. Joseph, a small town in Central Utah, for the sale.